pminevp/OrchardCore.Samples/README.md

 ### From Visual Studio

-Should be the same procedure as with modules but instead we need to reference OrchardCore.Theme.Targets and Manifest.cs files slightly differ :
+Should be the same procedure as with modules but instead we need to reference OrchardCore.Theme.Targets and Manifest.cs file slightly differ :

 ```
 using OrchardCore.DisplayManagement.Manifest;